Cortex Thread System¶

 !thread coder-review Implement user authentication for the API

-!thread researcher Survey recent papers on tactile sensing
+!thread researcher Survey recent papers on grasp planning

 The first word after !thread is the template name (or agent name for single-agent execution).
 The rest is the user message passed to the first agent.